privateprep/coding-space-website/src/pages/programs/experience-level.md

           **Ages 13-17, co-ed**

-          In our Teen Code course, students will work in several languages depending on their experience.
-Beginners will learn JavaScript, the language of the web, through creating projects in WoofJS, our JavaScript learning platform.
-Intermediate coders will learn to build web-based games and applications in JavaScript, HTML, and CSS.
-More advanced coders will take a deeper dive into advanced JavaScript or work in Python, Java, or another text-based language of their choosing.
+          For teens who are ready to code like developers.
+Students work in JavaScript and Python, building real websites, games, and applications with the language and projects tailored to their experience level.

+          Beginners start with JavaScript through WoofJS, our own learning platform.
+More experienced coders go deeper,working with HTML, CSS, APIs, and databases to build complex projects.
+The most advanced students tackle Python, data, and real-world problem solving.
     rightComponent:
       - type: boxWithLogo
         bgColor: "#9de2dd"
         fgColor: "#264548"
         textColor: "#faf6ee"
         mdContent: |-

-          * Code in JavaScript, Python, and more
-          * Use databases and APIs to build websites, games,  and apps
+          * Build websites, games, and applications in JavaScript and Python
+          * Work with APIs, databases, and data
+          * Tackle increasingly complex projects at their own level
-          * Learn to think like a software engineer
+          * Think and problem-solve like a software engineer
         heading: "Students will:"
   - type: buttons
     bgColor: "#9de2dd"